Our Process

 Protein Synthesis

 Protein synthesis involves the assembly of amino acids into complex proteins.
-Proteins play a crucial role in various cellular functions, such as enzyme activity, cell signaling, and structural support.
+Proteins are crucial in various cellular functions, such as enzyme activity, cell signaling, and structural support.

 Cell Signaling